EricMFink/ProfessionalResponsibility/_drafts/AdvertisingQuestions.md

 13. William Broughton is an attorney who recently paid AMERILAW, a trade publication, to be included in the publication's list of “Best Lawyers in America."
 Under the Model Rules of Professional Conduct, which of the following statements most accur atements most accurately describes William's options regarding publication of this honor?

 	a.
-William may advertise himself as one of the “AMERILAW Best Lawyers in America” because it is true that he was on the list.
+William may advertise himself as one of the “AMERILAW Best Lawyers in America" because it is true that he was on the list.

 	b.
-William may advertise himself as one of the “AMERILAW Best Lawyers in America” because he has a constitutional right to advertise.
+William may advertise himself as one of the “AMERILAW Best Lawyers in America" because he has a constitutional right to advertise.

 	c.
-William may not advertise himself as one of the “AMERILAW Best Lawyers in America” because the statement would be misleading.
+William may not advertise himself as one of the “AMERILAW Best Lawyers in America" because the statement would be misleading.

 	d.
-William may not advertise himself as one of the "AMERILAW Best Lawyers in America” because it is an implied comparison with other lawyers' services.
+William may not advertise himself as one of the "AMERILAW Best Lawyers in America" because it is an implied comparison with other lawyers' services.

-14. Gustav Spillers is an attorney who wants to be known as the kind of lawyer who will “go the extra mile for a client.”
+14. Gustav Spillers is an attorney who wants to be known as the kind of lawyer who will “go the extra mile for a client."
 He actually does violate the law and rules of conduct when it is necessary to help his clients.
 Gustav proposes to run an advertisement that shows a poker player holding a hand of five aces, with the caption, "You need a lawyer who knows how to stack the deck.
-Call Gustav Spillers at 1-800-CHEATER.”
+Call Gustav Spillers at 1-800-CHEATER."
 Under the Model Rules of Professional Conduct, which of the following statements most accurately describes the propriety of Gustav's advertisement?

 	a.
 The advertisement is permissible because questions of taste are matters of speculation and subjective judgment.